What is a Podcast, and How Does It Work?

 Are Podcasts Audio or Video?

-Podcasts are primarily audio-based.
-While some podcasts may include video elements, such as recordings of live events or interviews, the vast majority of podcasts are audio-only.
+Podcasts are primarily audio-based, offering listeners a convenient way to consume content while on the go, whether during commutes, workouts, or leisurely moments.
+While some podcasts may include video elements, such as recordings of live events or interviews, the vast majority of podcasts remain focused on delivering engaging audio experiences.

 MORE: How to write a podcast script